skinny85/eol-blog/content/articles/2021/graal-truffle-tutorial-part-4-parsing-and-the-trufflelanguage-class.md

 ### The `TruffleLanguage` class

-We can register EasyScript as an implemented language, similarly to the built-in JavaScript implementation, by writing a class that extends the abstract `TruffleLanguage` class.
+We can register EasyScript as an implemented language, similarly to the above JavaScript implementation, by writing a class that extends the abstract `TruffleLanguage` class.
 We need to override the `parse(ParsingRequest)` method that contains the source code of the program we're called with,